-Our first portfolio includes only short-term loans from Russia, Latvia, and Poland.
-So far, most of our funds have been sitting idle on the account.
+Our first portfolio included only short-term loans from Russia, Latvia, and Poland.
+Most of our funds was left sitting idle on the account for long periods.

 Mintos offers an overwhelming diversity of loan originators.
 This is the platform’s strength – but also it weakness.
 Our impression has always been that Mintos prioritize quantity instead of quality.
 When the performance of our portfolios weakened this summer, we stopped investing and redirected our funds to stronger portfolios on other platforms.

 When this proved to be a successful strategy, we simply cut down our investments on Mintos from the original 10,000 Euro to almost zilch.

 We haven’t lost faith in Mintos, we simply don’t play well together at the moment.
 We have better luck with our portfolios on other platforms.